Executive Board

 From the mid 1990’s to the mid 2000’s the Section employed an Executive Secretary to help with administrative duties, thus freeing up the Board to focus on serving our members through workshops, conferences, symposia, and public relations.
 Due to budgetary shortfalls in the mid 2000’s, the Executive Secretary position was eliminated and the Executive Board, once again, resumed the administrative duties.

 The Section’s day-to-day operations continue to expand as we plan and present more workshops and conferences either on our own or with a co-sponsor.
-As such, the Board works with four contract individuals including Conference Planner and Project Manager (Candace Renger), Workshop Coordinator (Ivan Parr), Accountant (Mike Chapel) and a Webmaster (Eric Renger).
+As such, the Board works with four contract individuals including Conference Planner and Project Manager (Candace Renger), Workshop Coordinator (Ivan Parr), Accountant (John McNerney) and a Webmaster (Eric Renger).
 The skills of these good folks help significantly to offset the operational demands on the Board, and to strengthen membership services.

 The Executive Board is a microcosm of the Section’s membership: men, women, young, old, from academia, government, private industry and consulting.
 This page shows you who we are and what we do.
 We’ve asked all our Board members and committee chairs to provide a brief bio and a picture showing what they do, either professionally and/ or recreationally.
 We hope that readers will feel that they have much in common with us and join the Section, attend meetings and workshops, our volunteer to help out.